-The purpose of this theme is for kindergarten students to explore all the ways things can move, and to describe the words used that defi ne movement.
+The purpose of this theme is for kindergarten students to explore all the ways things can move, and to describe the words used that define the movement.
 Students become aware of the effect of force on movement and how force can be used to change the direction of something in motion.
-They are introduced to moving things without touching, instead using magnets.
+They are introduced to moving things without touching, instead of using magnets.
 This unit is designed to align with the following standards.

 - Describe the various ways that objects can move.